Lawsuit over Kansas State’s handling of rapes dismissed

 MANHATTAN, Kan.
 (AP) - A judge has dismissed a lawsuit brought by two women who alleged that Kansas State University refused to investigate complaints that they were raped in off-campus fraternity houses.

-Sara Weckhorst and Tessa Farmer permanently dismissed their federal Title IX lawsuits against the university earlier this week.
+Sara Weckhorst and Tessa Farmer permanently dismissed their federal Title IX lawsuits against the university earlier this week after meeting for mediation.

-The university said in a news release that it provided no monetary payment or other form of compensation to either plaintiff.
+Jonathon Fazzola - a lawyer with Fierberg National Law Group, which represented the women - declined to comment on the mediation, and K-State only said that no compensation was provided to either plaintiff, reports The Manhattan Mercury.

+“Ms. Farmer and Ms. Weckhorst are proud of the legal precedent they’ve established through their lawsuits, including in the U.S. Court of Appeals for the 10th Circuit,” Fazzola said, reading a statement.
+“It has been a long journey, and both young women are excited to focus on their careers and families.”

-The women’s attorney, Jonathon Fazzola, told The Manhattan Mercury that the women are pleased with the precedent they established through the litigation.
-The U.S. Department of Justice and the Department of Education weighed in during the litigation, saying the university’s policy to not investigate complaints of student-on-student rape when the attacks occur off-campus is wrong.
+During the litigation, the U.S. Department of Justice and the Department of Education weighed in, saying in a brief that the university’s policy to not investigate complaints of student-on-student rape when the attacks occur off-campus is wrong.

-The Associated Press doesn’t generally name sexual assault victims, but the women have made their case public.
+The Associated Press doesn’t generally name sexual assault victims, but another attorney for the women said previously that they have come forward because they want to hold the university accountable and to help prevent other women from being raped.

+In their 2016 federal lawsuit, Weckhorst and Farmer argued that K-State refused to investigate Weckhorst’s 2014 report that she was raped by Jared Gihring at Gihring’s fraternity house, Sigma Nu, and that the university’s “deliberate indifference” lack of action led to further rapes committed by Gihring.
+Crystal Stroup, another former K-State student, claimed that Gihring also raped her in an apartment in October 2015.

+In 2017, Gihring was convicted and sentenced to almost 13 years in prison in the rape of Weckhorst but was found not guilty of raping Stroup.
+He was expelled from the university before the fall 2016 semester.

 Information from: The Manhattan (Kan.)
 Mercury, http://www.themercury.com